-10. Use the cinstallman command, in the following format, to install the sgi-mic-compute package and the MPSS RPMs:
+11. Use the cinstallman command, in the following format, to install the sgi-mic-compute package and the MPSS RPMs:

+'''

+cinstallman --yum-image --image image_name install sgi-mic-compute

+'''

-cinstallman --yum-image --image image_name install sgi-mic-compute For image_name, specify the new_image that you created in the following step: Procedure 3-12, step 8 on page 75 For example:
+For image_name, specify the new_image that you created in the following step:

-cinstallman --yum-image --image ice-rhel6.6-mic-6720-19 install sgi-mic-compute

-11. (Conditional) Enable the SLES operating system to load the MPSS package.
+- # cinstallman --yum-image --image ice-rhel6.6-mic-6720-19 install sgi-mic-compute - 12.
+(Conditional) Enable the SLES operating system to load the MPSS package.

-Perform this step if you are installing the MPSS packages on a SLES platform.
-Complete the following steps:
+Complete this step if you are installing the MPSS packages on a SLES platform.